 We can provide the high resolution photo.
 This means clients can have their portrait printed with their local printers or alternatively with an online printer.

 Clients hold the copyright on their photo that we work from, however we hold the copyright on the artwork created from the clients photo.
 We will never reproduce or sell your portrait / painting or allow its usage on any other website apart from ours and our social media pages without written permission from the client.

-Yes, the majority of our work will be displayed on our website.
-If clients are unhappy about their painting or drawing being displayed, they must let us know upon ordering.
+Once the artwork is complete and in the hands of the recipient we reserve the right to display the artwork on our website and blog.
+If a client is unhappy about their painting or drawing being displayed, they must let us know upon ordering.